 I must say the dock system works a charm.
-A carry case that allows you to have a 100% charged set of drivers out of the box each and every time is a Godsend.
-I have tried it overnight a twice already without a hitch.
+A carry case that allows you to have a 100% charged set of drivers out of the box every time is a Godsend.
+I have tried it overnight twice already without a hitch.

 Important to note that each unit can operate independently of each other in mono or as a paired set of stereo earphones.
 One of the key features of TWS and, well, no wires so how else can they work together?

 Maybe I am a bit of a noob at these things but I found the pairing to each other a little bit fiddly compared to the very straightforward pairing on the BT source such as my phone.